openstack-archive/fuel-specs/specs/8.0/multi-rack-static.rst

 - CLI/API only: There is an ability to share network between several node network groups or to use separate L2/L3 parameters for each node network group.
-- It should be allowed to set user-defined IP for any VIP.
-This IP can even be out of any environment's networks.
 - Make it possible to set floating IP range from non-default node network group.
-- It should be possible to select any network from existing ones where default gateway will be taken from.
-- There is a special case when network managed by dhcp (PXE network) needs VIPs to be assigned.
-IP addresses should be excluded from Admin networks' IP ranges (i.e. from DHCP ranges).
-(Nice to have).

 Dependencies
 ============